 In a double blind clinical study comparing CSD500 against a standard condom sponsored by Futura, of those who expressed a preference, a significant proportion of both men and women reported improvements in the firmness of the man's erection during intercourse when using CSD500, compared against a standard condom.
 A result that was highly statistically significant.
 Furthermore, of those who expressed a preference, a significant proportion of both men and women also felt that CSD500 increased the penis size and a significant proportion of women reported a longer lasting sexual experience with CSD500.

-In 2012 Futura commissioned a pricing and demand research study by Millward Brown, an internationally respected agency.
+Futura commissioned a pricing and demand research study by Millward Brown, an internationally respected agency.
 This research, carried out in the UK and USA, confirmed Futura's confidence in CSD500 as a highly innovative disruptive technology, which has the potential to fundamentally change the condom market.
 The research has been shared with potential licensing partners but the key highlights are:

 - CSD500 will command a price premium over existing condoms